Big Kap Dies – Today in Hip-Hop

 On this day, Feb.
 3, in hip-hop history...

-Fans of Big Kap know that working closely with Biggie Smalls over the years, Kap was involved in one of the more funny and memorable Biggie stage show moments, when the rapper threw a water bottle at the DJ at 1995 Summer Jam.
+Fans of Big Kap know that in working closely with Biggie Smalls over the years, Kap was involved in one of the more funny and memorable Biggie stage show moments, when the rapper threw a water bottle at the DJ at the 1995 Summer Jam.

+Traxx remembered the last time he spoke with Kap the night right before his death.
 “Last night when I talked to him, he was fine.
 He was on the computer at 1 a.m. and then I got the phone call at four in the morning from the artist he stays with, Bank Boy Drop.
 He’s an artist based out of Florida we was actually workin’ on.”

-R.I.P.
-Big Kap.
+R.I.P., Big Kap.